 How to store Bitcoin Cash

-The first step is visiting bitcoincash.org to get familiar with the idea of this cryptocurrency.
+The first step is visiting the official website to get familiar with the idea of this cryptocurrency.
 Then you can proceed to download a wallet so you can start participating in the Bitcoin Cash economy.
-Most wallets are free to download and are easy to use for having a few key features like send, receive, save funds securely, browse transactions and more.
+Most wallets are free to download and are easy to use for having a few key features like send, receive, save funds securely, browse transactions, and more.
 It makes sense to pay respect to the “parent” and use the bitcoin.com wallet.
-It allows the users to change between both currencies without greater efforts.
+It allows users to change between both currencies without greater efforts.
 Another option includes Yenom, a Bitcoin Cash wallet which is simple and user-friendly for beginners.
 Coinomi is currently the leader among mobile wallets since it accepts the most cryptocurrencies in the world.
 Another wallet, Electron Cash, is a fast option since it uses servers that index the Blockchain Bitcoin Cash.
 You may also consider buying hardware wallets to store your crypto offline.

 Right now mining or buying bitcoins is still as profitable as ever, but with a long-term view, a miner who really believes that Bitcoin Cash can outperform Bitcoin, can migrate their equipment to position around that currency.
 In any case, right now, the cryptocurrency sector is experiencing convulsive moments.
-Blockchain technology is on everyone’s lips, but with Bitcoin Cash new paths are opened that are really alternatives to traditional Bitcoin, and you will have to see how it affects the whole industry.
+Blockchain technology is on everyone’s lips, but with Bitcoin Cash new paths are opened that are real alternatives to traditional Bitcoin, and you will have to see how it affects the whole industry.